 VIPS was started in late 1989 as the image processing system for the VASARI project.

 VASARI was an EU-funded research project to build a system capable of measuring long-term colour change in old master paintings.
 Previous systems had made a series of point measurements of areas thought likely to degrade --- of course this meant that changes in parts of the painting that hadn't been measured would be missed.
-VASARI aimed to fix this through imaging: we would use a camera to measure colour and simply record the whole painting.
+VASARI aimed to fix this by using a camera to record the entire surface.

 The project had partners in Germany, France, Italy and Britain.
 Kirk Martinez of Birkbeck College and David Saunders of the National Gallery were responsible for building the London scanner.
 Kirk hired Nicos Dessipris, who had been a fellow research student in the Image Processing department of the University of Essex, and David hired John Cupitt, who had just finished a PhD in Theoretical Computer Science at the University of Kent.